BoysWhoVibe/PhoneParty/replit.md

 Preferred communication style: Simple, everyday language.
 Development approach: Make the website as personal as possible - gameplay mechanics (role assignment, voting, etc.) should only come from user's ideas and the attached game specification document.
 Technical implementation choices remain at developer's discretion.
+UI/UX Standard: All text input fields across all game phases should support Enter key submission in addition to button clicks.

 ## System Architecture